 Unlike 2D or 3D mammography, which uses radiation, Invenia ABUS screening uses sound waves to create 3D pictures of the breast tissue.
 Invenia ABUS is the only FDA-approved system for breast cancer screening when used in combination with mammography in women who have dense breast tissue and no prior interventions.

 Southwest Diagnostic Imaging Center brings you cutting-edge radiology and diagnostic imaging technology.
-If it's time for your regular mammogram, talk to your OBGYN about ABUS at SWDIC.
-You can schedule an appointment here or call 214-345-6905 to schedule an Automated Breast Ultrasound.
+If it’s time for your regular mammogram, talk to your OBGYN about ABUS at SWDIC.
+You can schedule an appointment by calling (214) 345-6905.

 Mammography Scan Hours